 4.1.1.
-Prohibitions in this Order
+Discharge Prohibitions in this Order

 - 4.1.1.1.
 Discharge Prohibition 3.1 (No discharge other than as described): This prohibition is based on 40 C.F.R. section 122.21(a) and Water Code section 13260, which require filing an application and Report of Waste Discharge before a discharge can occur.
 Discharges not described in the application and Report of Waste Discharge, and subsequently in this Order, are prohibited. - 4.1.1.2.
-Discharge Prohibition 3.2 (Minimum initial dilution ratio of 15:1 at Discharge Point 001): This prohibition is based on Basin Plan Discharge Prohibition 1, which prohibits discharges that do not receive a minimum initial dilution of at least 10:1 (10 parts total receiving water after mixing with 1 part effluent).
-Furthermore, this Order allows a 10:1 dilution credit in the calculation of some water quality-based effluent limitations and a 15:1 dilution credit in the calculation of the ammonia water quality-based effluent limitations.
-These water quality-based effluent limitations would not be protective of water quality if the discharge did not actually achieve at least 15:1 dilution. - 4.1.1.3.
-Discharge Prohibition 3.3 (No bypass): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D § 1.7).
-It does not apply to treated wastewater routed around GAC units when toxicity levels are below effluent limitations. - 4.1.2 Basin Plan Discharge Prohibitions.
-Basin Plan Discharge Prohibition 1 prohibits wastewater discharges having characteristics of particular concern that do not receive a minimum initial dilution of 10:1 to limit exposure to undiluted wastes or abnormal discharges caused by the malfunction or upset of a treatment process.
-Since these stormwater discharges do not contain process wastewater that is undiluted or would be subject to upset, Basin Plan Prohibition 1 does not apply.
+Discharge Prohibition 3.2 (No discharge at Discharge Point 001 when treated wastewater does not receive initial dilution of at least 16:1): This prohibition is based on Basin Plan Discharge Prohibition 1, which prohibits discharges that do not receive a minimum initial dilution of at least 10:1 (10 parts total receiving water after mixing with 1 part effluent).
+Furthermore, this order allows a 10:1 dilution credit in the calculation of some water quality-based effluent limitations and a 16:1 dilution credit in the calculation of the ammonia water quality-based effluent limitations.
+These water qualitybased effluent limitations would not be protective of water quality if the discharge did not actually achieve at least 16:1 dilution. - 4.1.1.3.
+Discharge Prohibition 3.3 (No bypass of untreated or partially-treated effluent): This prohibition is based on 40 C.F.R. section 122.41(m).
+Bypass of treatment is prohibited except in accordance with 40 C.F.R. section 122.41(m) (see Attachment D section 1.7). - 4.1.2.
+Basin Plan Discharge Prohibition 1.
+This Order permits discharge of stormwater from Discharge Points 002, 004, 005, 007, and 008 without an initial dilution of at least 10:1.
+Although Basin Plan Discharge Prohibition 1 prohibits discharges having characteristics of particular concern that do not receive a minimum initial dilution of 10:1, the Basin Plan indicates that the prohibition is to address discharges of undiluted wastes or abnormal discharges caused by the malfunction or upset of a treatment process.
+Since these stormwater discharges do not contain process wastewaters that are undiluted or would be subject to upset, the prohibition does not apply.